-C. ANNUAL BMP AND SWPPP REPORTING
+C. Annual BMP and SWPPP Reporting

-The Discharger must annually (February 1) certify that the BMP Plan for Aquaculture Operations and the Facility Storm Water Pollution Prevention Plan meet the requirements of this permit and the Plans are being implemented as written.
-If changes are necessary to accurately reflect operations, maintenance and the management and control of pollutants at the Facility, a revised Plan shall be submitted to the Water Board along with the above certification.
+The Discharger must annually review the BMP Plan for Aquaculture Operations and the Facility Storm Water Pollution Prevention Plan meet the requirements of this permit and the Plans are being implemented as written.
+If changes are necessary to accurately reflect operations, maintenance and the management and control of pollutants at the Facility, a revised Plan shall be submitted to the Water Board.
+The Annual Report must include a specific section providing this analysis, and summary of changes, if any.